datweeds/debate/docs/chamber/index.md

     }

     class CLAIM {
-        an assertion made by a debater,
+        an assertion made by a debater
         stating a belief or position
         (that needs to be supported
         by evidence)